ShepleySound/code-academy-parcel-service/README.md

 # Code Academy Parcel Service

-The Code Academy Parcel Service is a workshop in
+The Code Academy Parcel Service is created using Event Driven Architecture.
+It is being incrementally developed, and will eventually feature Socket.io.

 Author: [Robert Shepley](https://github.com/shepleysound)
 <!-- Replace URL's and add more necessary links -->